Profections in a Predictive System

-Any point in the natal chart can be profected, but the profection of the Ascendant is particularly important, and there is a logic to that.
-No other point in the chart is as succinctly symbolic of the person, the self, their experience, in the natal chart as the Ascendant.
-One may think of the sky as the soul, and the Earth as the body, and the Ascendant is that point where the planets rise, manifesting themselves out from the Earth, where the soul peers out through a body and experience is made manifest.
-The Ascendant entering houses, is like the person entering houses.
+Any point in the natal chart can be profected, but the profection of the Ascendant is particularly important.
+There is a logic to that.
+No other point in the chart is so succinctly symbolic of the individual person, the self.
+One may think of the sky as the soul, and the Earth as the body.
+The Ascendant is that point where the sky rises out from the Earth as the soul peers out through the body, manifesting experience.
+The Ascendant entering houses, is like a person entering houses.
 Planets in the places will be directly encountered, planets ruling the places will oversee matters, and planets regarding the place may exert some influence.

 James Randi’s Cancer

-While the Moon is in the term and sign of Mars and is overcome by Saturn, the Moon is still overall typically more of a significator of pleasant happenings in Randi’s life, being the sect light in the very good 11th place, pertaining particularly to powerful friendships and group alliances.
-Still, that the Moon has a ruler in bad weak condition, which is called counter-action, allows for some degree of reversals, and the Moon’s location in the term of Mars, and being overcome by Saturn, as a natural significator of the body, provides for her ability to signify bodily problems.
-However, Mars, as noted previously, can signify the most difficult matters in the life, as a malefic in a bad place, ruling and opposed to the place of health (6th).
+While the Moon is in the term and sign of Mars and is overcome by Saturn, the Moon is still overall benefic, tending to signify pleasant happenings.
+It is the sect light, in the very good 11th place, and in close aspect to the sect benefic, Venus.
+However, that the Moon has a ruler in bad (12th place malefic) and weak (retreating) condition is called counter-action.
+Counter-action signifies reversals.
+By the Moon’s location in the term of Mars, and her being overcome by Saturn, she can signify bodily harm.
+Additionally, Mars can signify the most difficult matters in the life, as a malefic in a bad place, ruling and opposed to the place of health (6th).

-I do not have an exact date for the diagnosis event, but it has been reported that it was in June of 2009 and not long before the announcement.
-In terms of personal experience the diagnosis month is more interesting than the announcement at a celebratory event, as one is getting the news that one is sick and could die.
-As the birthday is Aug.
-7th, and it’s an Aries year, June would be two months back, and we can conveniently count two signs back, to the 9th, Aquarius, with Saturn as Lord of the Month, the profection for about June 7th to July 7th.
+I do not have an exact date for the diagnosis event, but it has been reported that it was in June of 2009 and not long before the July 9th announcement.
+In terms of his personal experience, the diagnosis is more than his announcement, as he is getting the news that he is sick and could die.
+His birthday is Aug.
+7th, and it’s an Aries year, so June would be two months back, and two signs back, at the 9th, Aquarius.
+Saturn was Lord of the Month for the profection from about June 7th to July 7th.

-The solar return chart shows the major game plan of the year, and the most important things for us to check out there are where the srAscendant falls in the natal chart (including also its ruler and any planets it highlights), where the Lord of the Year and the profectional Asc fall in the return, important aspects between planets, and generally which planets are strong or weak, with a particular emphasis on whether the benefics or malefics are more strongly placed in a general way.
+The solar return chart shows the major game plan of the year.
+The most important things for us to check out there are where the srAscendant falls in the natal chart, its ruler and any planets it highlights, where the Lord of the Year and the profectional Asc fall in the return, important aspects between planets, and generally which planets are strong or weak, with a particular emphasis on whether the benefics or malefics are more strongly placed in a general way.